ojedaf/PIVOT/README.md

 ```
 ### Dataset

 We leverage The vCLIMB Benchmark to evaluate PIVOT.
-For more information about the benchmark and how to set it, we encourage you to visit [The vCLIMB website](https://github.com/ojedaf/vCLIMB_Benchmark)
+For more information about the benchmark and how to set it, we encourage you to visit [the vCLIMB website](https://github.com/ojedaf/vCLIMB_Benchmark).

 ## Citation